 The best approach to do this is to carry out a simple walk-around inspection before and after each trip.
 These include:

 While tires occasionally blow out, they appear to gradually deflate until the vehicle can’t be operated anymore.

 Test every tire for air and then use a digital tire pressure gauge to check tires that appear deflated.
 Also, be sure to understand the standards and regulations regarding mudflaps in your state.

-Many states have strict driver vehicle inspection report requirements.
-On the vehicle’s rear for mudflaps (it prevent spray and debris thrown by the tires from reaching the following traffic windshields).
+Many states have strict driver-vehicle inspection report requirements.
+On the vehicle’s rear for mudflaps (it prevents spray and debris thrown by the tires from reaching the following traffic windshields).

 Bulbs, electrical signals, and malfunctioning lights can present a safety hazard.